One Pot French Onion Pasta (Updated Recipe)

 Pasta

-- To the same pot, mix in the dried thyme and kosher salt & black pepper to taste.
-Add the uncooked mezze rigatoni, beef bone broth, 1 cup of water, and Worcestershire Sauce.
+- Add Pasta: To the same pot, stir in the thyme and season with black pepper.
+Add the mezzi rigatoni, beef broth, Worcestershire sauce, and 1 cup water.

-- Bring to a boil then lower the heat to medium-high.
-Cook for about 20 minutes, stirring often until the pasta is al dente and most of the liquid is absorbed.
-Add additional water throughout the cooking process and/or lower the heat as needed if the liquid is absorbing too quickly.
+- Cook Pasta: Bring to a boil.
+Reduce heat to medium-high and cook, stirring often, until the pasta is al dente and most of the liquid has been absorbed, about 18-22 minutes.
+Add additional water as needed if the pasta becomes too dry before fully cooking.

-- Once the pasta is cooked, turn the heat to low.
-Stir in the freshly grated gruyere cheese until melted.
-Finally, mix in the half & half until well combined.
+- Finish Sauce: Reduce heat to low.
+Stir in the Gruyère until melted.
+Stir in the half-and-half until creamy and combined.

-- Divide among bowls to serve.
-Optionally top with freshly grated parmesan cheese and chopped fresh parsley.
+- Serve: Divide among bowls and top with Parmesan cheese and parsley, if desired.

 Video